 As he matures, he won’t change much but may still put on some weight as he gets more muscular and develops a broader chest and bigger head.

-11 Things You Should Know About Your Rottweiler’s Growth
+Things You Should Know About Rottweiler’s Growth

 It’s vital to try and determine how big your Rottweiler puppy will grow so that you can ensure that you have enough room for both you and your dog to live comfortably.

-While the above growth charts provide a reliable estimation for how big your puppy will get at different life stages, other things come into play, such as your dog’s genetics, exercise regime, and diet.
+While the above growth charts provide a reliable estimation of how big your puppy will get at different life stages, other things come into play, such as your dog’s genetics, exercise regime, and diet.

 1. How quickly do Rottweilers grow?

 Rottweilers grow very fast, especially in the first year of their lives, and they can gain a pound or more every week until they are around 12 weeks old.